Reactor License Renewal Process

 As stated in 10 CFR 2.109(b), if a licensee submits a renewal application that is sufficient for the NRC’s review at least five years before expiration of the existing license, the plant can continue to operate until the application has been finally determined.
 This regulation is consistent with the Administrative Procedure Act (5 U.S.C.
 Subchapter II, Section 558), enacted in 1946, which applies to all federal agencies, to protect licensees who have complied with agency rules in applying for a renewed license from losing valuable rights because of delays in the administrative process.

 To date, no NRC-licensed commercial nuclear power plant has entered "timely renewal."
-However, at midnight on September 28, 2013, Indian Point Nuclear Generating Unit No. 2 is expected to be the first plant to operate beyond its original license expiration date prior to issuance of a renewed license.
+However, at midnight on September 28, 2013, Indian Point Nuclear Generating Unit No. 2 became the first plant to operate beyond its original license expiration date prior to issuance of a renewed license.

 For further information, please refer to the Indian Point License Renewal web page.